 At all times, you should be aware that payment and processing of withdrawal requests is dependent on the availability of cash in the Fund.
-Where the amount of funds available to meet withdrawal requests is not sufficient to fully meet all withdrawal requests relating to a Specified Withdrawal Date, withdrawal amounts may be paid in part by way of a pro-rata payment.
-Where withdrawals are paid in part, the outstanding unpaid amount will be paid once sufficient cash is available to meet withdrawal requests relating to the Specified Withdrawal Date and may be paid in priority to withdrawal requests subsequently received by the Responsible Entity.
+Where the amount of funds available to meet withdrawal requests is not sufficient to fully meet all withdrawal requests relating to a Specified Withdrawal Date, the units requested to be withdrawn may be redeemed pro-rata with other redemptions requested in the same month, with the redemptions occurring instalments over a period up to the permitted 12 months.
+Where withdrawals are paid in part, the outstanding unpaid amount will be paid once sufficient cash is available.
+Withdrawal requests relating to a Specified Withdrawal Date may be paid in priority to other withdrawal requests subsequently received by the Responsible Entity.
 Investors should be aware that withdrawal requests can only be processed and met while the Fund is liquid.

 The Fund's liquidity position will be monitored.
 In the event that the Fund is not able to meet withdrawal requests, in part or in full, or if the Fund is declared illiquid, the Responsible Entity will, as soon as practicable, communicate how it plans to meet withdrawal requests in the future.
 This communication will include the steps to be taken over the next 12 months and the expected liquidity position during this time.
 This may involve raising equity from new investors, utilising existing cash, increasing the level of debt, selling property securities, selling direct property or undertaking a combination of these measures.
 Quarterly updates will provide an update on the steps taken or proposed to be taken, the expected liquidity position and the anticipated timeframe to implement these steps.
-The updates will be provided until such time as the processing of withdrawal requests resumes.
+The updates will be provided until such time as the processing of withdrawal requests resumes